LeoGreenleaf/return-toSleep/README.md

 ## base case
 When the current point is the treasure(!).
-When there are no possible next step.
+When there are no possible next steps.

 ## English or pseudocode description of algorithm
 If the current point is the treasure, return true.